SDSU students at climate change protest

 • ANTH 355 - Exploring Primate Behavior (3 units)

-• ANTH 365 - Animals, Culture, and the Environment (3 units)
+• ANTH 365 - Pets and Plates: Archaeology of Domestic Animals (3 units)

 • ANTH 402 - Dynamics of Biocultural Diversity (3 units)